Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Support for over 5,000 concurrent clients (users).

-So, it’s safe to say the Beast is overkill for all homes and small offices.
-But it doesn’t hurt to have and will remain relevant for years, if not decades, to come.
+As such, it’s definitely overkill for the demographic.
+But if you can stomach the cost, which I find reasonable for the specs, this piece of hardware is likely a joy to use and will remain relevant for years, if not decades, to come.
 Speaking of which, the fact that it doesn’t have a built-in Wi-Fi access point is a good thing.

 UniFi Dream Machine Beast